flatironinstitute/sciware/24_Types/main.md

 ## Type Coercion

-* Use `arr.dtype` to check the types of inputs and outputs in Python
+* Use `arr.dtype` to check the types of Numpy arrays

 ```python
 >>> print(a32.dtype)